-Under the terms of an employment agreement provided to Mr. Schoen, we may terminate employment at any time for any reason or no reason.
+Under the terms of an employment agreement provided to Mr. Schoen, we may terminate his employment with us at any time for any reason or no reason.
 However, if we terminate employment without cause or in the event of a "constructive dismissal," terms not specifically defined in such agreement, we must pay severance equal to Mr. Schoen's base salary and benefits until the sooner of the date that he secures other employment, or the date that is three months after the date of his termination.
-The cost of our post-employment obligations under this offer letter cannot be determined until a termination has actually occurred.
-However, assuming Mr. Schoen's employment was terminated without cause on December 31, 2020 and assuming further that Mr. Schoen did not secure employment within three months of such termination, we would have had to pay Mr. Schoen approximately \$68,750 and \$9,000 for base salary and benefit expenses, respectively, pursuant to his employment agreement with the Company.
+The cost of our post-employment obligations under this employment agreement cannot be determined until a termination has actually occurred.
+However, assuming Mr. Schoen's employment was terminated without cause on December 31, 2021 and assuming further that Mr. Schoen did not secure employment within three months of such termination, we would have had to pay Mr. Schoen approximately \$106,250 and \$11,000 for base salary and benefit expenses, respectively, pursuant to his employment agreement with the Company.